Ready to use one of the most powerful marketing tools online today?

 Pinterest Marketing Pillar #2 – An Optimized Pinterest Business Account

 As we saw in Pinterest marketing pillar #1, keywords are what makes Pinterest go around.

-Optimize/Optimizing your account is a fancy way of saying to use keywords on your account.
+Optimize is a fancy way of saying use keywords in all the places on your account.